Modeling Concurrency Control as a Learnable Function: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we evaluate the performance of \dbname and compare it with state-of-the-art concurrency control (CC) algorithms under diverse workloads.
-We implement {\dbname} in C++ and integrate it into Silo~\cite{DBLP:conf/sosp/TuZKLM13/silo}, a widely used database system for evaluating CC algorithms. \revisionhint{R3.O4}{Specifically, we add the following components to the database engine: a collector that captures transaction-related features, a feature selector that refines the captured features, an in-database cache that stores the learned agent functions, and a monitor that tracks system performance for function optimization and workload drift detection.
-We modify the concurrency control code in the database engine to integrate the logic presented in Algorithm~\ref{alg:bdta.exection}.
-We further implement a script that processes optimization requests and training data from the database.} Our code is available at~\cite{CCaaLF-impl}.
+We implement {\dbname} in C++ and integrate it into Silo~\cite{DBLP:conf/sosp/TuZKLM13/silo}, a widely used database system for evaluating CC algorithms.
+Specifically, we add the following components to the database engine: a collector that captures transaction-related features, a feature selector that selects influential features, an in-database cache that stores the learned functions, and an optimizer that tracks system performance for function optimization and workload drift detection.
+We integrate Algorithm~\ref{alg:bdta.exection} into the concurrency control code of the database engine.
+We implement a script that processes optimization requests from the database.
+The code is available at~\cite{NeurCC-impl}. \maintext{Details on {\dbname} deployment are included in the extended version~\cite{NeurCC-extended}.}